top of page

 Teaching Artist Bio...

-Isabel is a performing artist raised all over the Bay Area.
+Isabelle is a performing artist raised all over the Bay Area.
 An actress, Spoken word Poet, dancer, singer/songwriter, and live performer.

-Isabelle is A vibrant creator using her varied artistic abilities to tell stories and evoke passion to viewers.
+Isabelle is a vibrant creator using her varied artistic abilities to tell stories and evoke passion to viewers.

 Building creatively free spaces for women and youth is a driving passion for Isabelle.
 In all versions of her art she aims to inspire change, growth, healing and spiritual freedom.

-Isabel is a performing artist raised all over the Bay Area.
+Isabelle is a performing artist raised all over the Bay Area.
 An actress, Spoken word Poet, dancer, singer/songwriter, and live performer.

-Isabelle is A vibrant creator using her varied artistic abilities to tell stories and evoke passion to viewers.
+Isabelle is a vibrant creator using her varied artistic abilities to tell stories and evoke passion to viewers.

 Building creatively free spaces for women and youth is a driving passion for Isabelle.
 In all versions of her art she aims to inspire change, growth, healing and spiritual freedom.